-Learning * Reflection * Adult Bar/Bat Mitzvah * Conversion *
+* Learning * Reflection * Adult Bar/Bat/B’ Mitzvah * Conversion *

-If you’ve been thinking about giving your interest in Jewish experience more focused attention, Kehilla would like to encourage, and help support your effort.
-However you define what “Jewish” (or “Kehillian”) experience means to you, there are opportunities to explore and enrich that part of your life.
-You may have a desire to study toward a bar/bat mitzvah ceremony, or a conversion, or just to give yourself the gift of deeper personal exploration.
+If you’ve been thinking about giving your interest in Jewish learning and experience more focused attention, Kehilla would like to encourage, and help support your effort.
+However you define what “Jewish” experience means to you, there are opportunities to explore and enrich that part of your life.
+You may have a desire to study toward a bar/bat/b’ mitzvah, a conversion, or an affirmation ceremony, or just to give yourself the gift of deeper personal exploration.

-If this intrigues you, please respond (“I’m curious” is a sufficient response, more is welcome) to email@example.com .
-No commitment now—let’s talk!
+If this intrigues you (“I’m curious” is a sufficient response, more is welcome), write to Rabbi SAM at rabbisam@kehillasynagogue.